requires a tolerance for ambiguity.”

 THE BIG BANG

-When Edwin Hubble discovered the red shift in which astronomers see a general correlation between distances to astronomical objects and shifting emission lines toward lower frequencies, we assumed this meant that the further away an object was, the faster it was traveling away from us.
+When Edwin Hubble discovered the red shift in which astronomers see a general correlation between distances to astronomical objects and shifting absorbtion lines toward lower frequencies, we assumed this meant that the further away an object was, the faster it was traveling away from us.

 From this assumption, we created the Big Bang Theory where one improbable explanation (Creation 6000 years ago) was replaced with another improbable explanation (Creation 13.8 billion years ago).

 The Big Bang Theory, however, violates proven laws of physics.
 In addition to postulating the spontaneous emergence of everything from nothing through an unknown process which goes against the basic understanding from which science emerged, the Big Bang Theory also seriously violates the law of increasing entropy.
+And the farther we look out into space, the further we’re looking back in time — and we have a hollow globe of stars, galaxies, and galaxy clusters out at the very limit of what we can see today that are a movie of those areas as they were 12 and 13 billion years ago, the light just getting to us this far away.
+Anything closer is younger.
+Anything farther is not detectable unless it was very energetic.

 Astronomy suggests a homogenous expansion somewhat like bread dough rising whereas the separation of matter and negative matter would presumably create a different pattern with large exclusion zones where like attracts like and where matter and negative matter repel each other.
 The pattern we see is nothing like the “explosion” we expected, yet we keep trying to make the data fit our expectations.